 Sakira Curbeam, age 40, Lost 27 lb*

-*People following the Weight Watchers plan can expect to lose 1-2 pounds per week.
+*People following the Weight Watchers plan can expect to lose up to two pounds per week.

 “I believe God had me go through cancer so that I could help other women cope—to tell them they still have a future.”